International Graduate Music Applicants

 Step 2: Take the TOEFL

-International students, meaning those for whom English is not a first language, applying to the Master of Music program are required to submit the results of the Test of English as a Foreign Language (TOEFL).
-Official notification to the School of Music from ETS of a TOEFL score of 80 (213 on the computer-based test or 550 on the paper-based test) is required.
-However, applicants with scores slightly below 80 may be considered by the admissions committee.
+International students, meaning those for whom English is not a first language, applying to the Master of Music program are required to submit the results of the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
+Official notification to the School of Music from ETS of a minimum TOEFL score of 80, or a minimum score of 6.5 on the IELTS, is required.

-Artist Diploma candidates whose primary language is not English must report a score of at least 45 (133 on the computer-based test or 450 on the paper-based test) on the TOEFL examination.
+Artist Diploma (post-master's) candidates whose primary language is not English must report a score of at least 45 on the TOEFL examination or 5.5 on the IELTS examination.

 Step 3: Transcripts

-An official copy of your transcript from each institution attended to date must be submitted to the Director of Music Admissions at the School of Music directly from the International Educational Research Foundation (IERF).
-Foreign transcripts must be evaluated, translated and received from the IERF.
+An official copy of your transcript from each institution attended to date must be submitted to the Director of Music Admissions at the School of Music.
+Foreign transcripts must be evaluated, translated and received from an approved credential evaluation service such as International Educational Research Foundation (IERF) or World Education Services (WES).

 Step 4: Letters of Recommendation